Prunoideae/MitoFlex/README.md

 ## 5.3 assemble

 Assemble the fastq file to output contigs.
 This method use Megahit for faster and better results, but since Megahit itself implemented a multi-kmer strategy to assemble data, it might take long (average 2h for a 5Gbps dataset) to assemble.
 Reducing kmer steps, or disabling local assembly could shorten the time, but it's not recommended since it also increase the fragmentation of output contigs.
-Also, assemble process depends much more on data quality than the size of dataset, because it will take much more resources to process more contigs in each iteration, if data itself is fragmentized.
+Also, assemble process depends much more on data quality than the size of dataset, because it will take much more resources to process more contigs in each iteration, if final sequence itself is fragmentized.

 ## 5.4 findmitoscaf

 To pick out candidate sequences which likely to be mitochondrial sequences.
 This process firstly drop sequences which is obviously too low for searching, then will search the data with nhmmer and tblastn.
+The two step of process, nhmmer and tblastn, depends highly on the parallel processing power of the environment, in our testing environment (80 threads), this takes 5-10min for any dataset to finish.

 ## 5.5 annotate

+To annotate sequences using tblastn and infernal.

-## 5.6 visualize
+## 5.6 visualize (Not yet implemented)

 # 6. Adding new profile data to MitoFlex